 6. Use Magnetic Mounts

-Another option to how to install security cameras without drilling is by using magnetic mounts, like the WizGear Magnetic Phone Car Holder.
+Another option for installing security cameras without drilling is using magnetic mounts, like the WizGear Magnetic Phone Car Holder.
 This type of mount has a strong adhesive strip at the back that will allow you to stick the metal base to the wall of your home.
 In this method, attach the magnetic base to a flat area on your wall and slide your camera’s “U” shaped mounting bracket onto it.
 This type of mount is very secure but can be challenging to remove – so consider how you plan to use it before applying it permanently to your wall.

 7. Clip Clamp Mount